onja-madagascar/chores/washing-up.md

    1. Take water from the drum and pour the water in the buckets already with everything that you want to wash.
    1. Take the sponge and put soap on it and wash the plats, spoons, cups, etc.

-## What kind of people can you ask for help?
+## Who to call for help
    Everyone can do it but you should ask your teammates.

-## Duration
-  It should takes you for about 30 or 40 minutes to finish it.

 ## How to tidy the plates that you have washed

  - Gather the plates in the same size and put them together.
  - Gather the spones in one place.
  - Hang the big spoons and big cups by the wall.